sarthak268/sarthak268.github.io/_pages/rich_dad_poor_dad.md

     }
 </style>

-*Startup wisdom from YC's godfather — not a book, but essential 🤷*
+*Assets vs liabilities — a mindset shift on money 💵*